blsage/iNetwork/README.md

 # iNetwork

-iNetwork is a Swift package for iOS 17+ that monitors network connectivity changes and provides a custom environment value—`internetPhase`—that behaves similarly to SwiftUI’s built-in `scenePhase`.
+iNetwork is a Swift package that monitors network connectivity changes and provides a custom environment value—`internetPhase`—that behaves similarly to SwiftUI’s built-in `scenePhase`.

 ## Installation